FrankC01/pysui/README.md

 DryRunTransactionKind `tx_meta` argument requires 'sender' This is due to a constraint in Sui GraphQL.

-**ANNOUNCE** This release will be the last one for JSON RPC issues.
-Strongly advised to move to pysui gRPC or GraphQL.
+**ANNOUNCE: In this release JSON RPC support is EOL.
+Strongly advised to move to pysui gRPC or GraphQL.**

 ## PyPi current